What Will They Ask?

 Most behavioral interview questions begin with the words, “Give me an example of …” or “Tell me about a time when …” or “Describe a situation where …”.
 Some sample questions you might expect include:

-- Tell me about a time when you succeeded as part of a team, and give specific examples.
+- Tell me about a time when you succeeded as part of a team.

 - Give me an example of a time when you failed.

-- Give me an example of a time when you set a goal and were able to achieve it.
+- Give me an example of when you set a goal and achieved it.

-- Describe your plan of action to solve a problem.
+- Describe your plan of action when solving a problem.

 - Give me an example of when you showed initiative and took the lead.

-- Tell me about a time when you had to do multiple things at the same time.
+- Tell me about a time when you had to do multiple things simultaneously.
 How did you handle it?

 - Give me an example of a time when you motivated others.

-- Describe a situation where you had to work with someone who was difficult to get along with.
-How did you resolve the issue?
+- Describe a situation where you had to work with someone difficult, and how did you resolve the issue?

 - Give me a specific example of a time when you used good judgment and logic to solve a problem.

-- What are three successful leadership qualities you think are important?
+- What are three successful leadership qualities you think are essential?
 How have you demonstrated these qualities in different situations?

-- Tell me about a recommendation you had to improve a business or organization’s process.
+- Tell me about a recommendation you had to improve a business’s or organization’s process.
 How did you move that idea forward?

 What They Should Not Ask